Yandex Cloud

 3. Create a static access key.

-4. (Optional) Create an external S3 data source with the following parameters:
+4. Optionally, create an external S3 data source with the following properties:

 • Name: objserver.

-• Access Key: ID of the static access key you previously created.
+• Access Key: ID of the static access key created earlier.

-• Secret Key: Secret key you previously created along with the static access key.
+• Secret Key: Secret key created earlier together with the static access key.

 • Endpoint: storage.yandexcloud.net.

-With no data source created, you need to provide the source connection parameters in the SQL query for creating an external table.
+With no data source created, you will need to provide the source connection properties in the SQL query for creating an external table.

-5. Create a test file named test.csv on the local machine:
+5. Create a test file named test.csv on your local machine:

 1,111